rendyproklamanta/nodejs-microservices/README.md

 # Nodejs Based Microservices

-- Using docker : Seperate directory services for runing each docker service
+## Prerequisite

-- Using Traefik for domain proxy, ex : auth.domain.com, user.domain.com
+- Install docker : https://docs.docker.com/engine/install/ <!-- markdownlint-disable MD034 -->

 ## Tech and Packages we use in this project